Reviewing a prescription

 Check the patient’s age.

 If this is a child, then you’ll need to think about whether the antibiotic prescribed is suitable.
-Extra care is needed with some agents such as tetracyclines and quinolones for example.
+Extra care is needed with some agents such as tetracyclines for example.

 Check the patient’s weight.